alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 If the current API access is not having side-effects on the state of the NMOS Node, read access MUST be allowed.
 Otherwise the API request MUST fail with a "WWW-Authenticate" status.

-An NMOS Node SHOULD increment a status counter a) when a ReadOnly access is denied: a.1) based on the `sub` claim, a.2) based on the `aud` claim, a.3) based on the `scope` claim, a.4) based on the `x-nmos-*` claim, b) when a ReadWrite access is denied: b.1) based on the `sub` claim, b.2) based on the `aud` claim, b.3) based on the `scope` claim, b.4) based on the `x-nmos-*` claim, c) when an access without an Access Token is performed, d) when an acess with an invalid/corrupted token is performed.
+An NMOS Node SHOULD increment a status counter a) when a ReadOnly access is denied: a.1) based on the `sub` claim, a.2) based on the `aud` claim, a.3) based on the `scope` claim, a.4) based on the `x-nmos-*` claim, b) when a ReadWrite access is denied: b.1) based on the `sub` claim, b.2) based on the `aud` claim, b.3) based on the `scope` claim, b.4) based on the `x-nmos-*` claim, c) when an access without an Access Token is performed, d) when an access with an invalid/corrupted token is performed.

 #### WebSocket